 As a result, the defense attorneys withdrew from representing the defendant driver, and admitted negligence for the truck accident, conceding that “the issues remaining in dispute are proximate causation of any injury and serious impairment of body function.”

-Mr. Bolotta was left permanently disabled from employment due to the neck, back and spinal injuries sustained in this crash, which called for cervical and lumbar surgeries performed on September 1, 2015 and February 4, 2016, respectively.
+Mr. Bolotta was left permanently disabled from employment due to the neck, back and spine injuries sustained in this crash, which called for cervical and lumbar surgeries performed on September 1, 2015 and February 4, 2016, respectively.
 He unquestionably crossed the third-party No Fault threshold of serious impairment of body function.
 He also became disabled and seriously impaired due to psychiatric sequelae of the injuries, surgeries and changes in his life from before this crash, resulting in depression, anxiety, chronic pain, post-traumatic stress and sleep issues.

 Therefore, Jeff and Lenny claimed excess work loss in addition to the tort damages Mr. Bolotta was entitled.